-If you contributed to your pension or annuity plan, you can exclude part of each annuity payment from income as a recovery of your cost.
+If you have a cost to recover from your pension or annuity plan, (see Cost, later), you can exclude part of each annuity payment from income as a recovery of your cost.
 This tax-free part of the payment is figured when your annuity starts and remains the same each year, even if the amount of the payment changes.
 The rest of each payment is taxable.